Blog post

 What practical improvements does AI bring?

 Though AI-based medical image processing is only in its infancy, it has already brought certain practical improvements to the medical imaging field.
-In a study published in European Radiology Experimental, Filippo Pesapane, Marina Codari, and Francesco Sardanelli point out that AI can:
+In an article published in European Radiology Experimental, Filippo Pesapane, Marina Codari, and Francesco Sardanelli point out that AI in medical imaging is one of the most promising areas of health innovation.

-• perform risk stratification and quickly identify cases without abnormalities, allowing radiologists to prioritize and dedicate time to patients who really need treatment while not prescribing unnecessary medication
+Fast image analysis and interpretation With the load of images to interpret, radiologist’s role is reduced to image analysis only.
+The technology takes over a routine load, providing radiologists with more time for clinical judgment.
+AI can perform risk stratification and quickly identify cases without abnormalities, allowing radiologists to prioritize and dedicate time to patients who really need treatment while not prescribing unnecessary medication.

 As shown above, artificial intelligence can augment every stage of the medical imaging chain.
 But what about particular medical imaging areas?
 Let’s unpack this below.